-The following risk factors should bot be considered to be exhaustive and may not be all of the risks that Quisitive may face.
-Management of the Company believes that these factors set out below could cause actual results to be different from expected and historical results,
+The following risk factors should not be exhaustive and may not be all the risks that Quisitive may face.
+Management of the Corporation believes that these factors set out below could cause actual results to be different from expected and historical results.

-The discussion in this MD&A addresses only what management has determined to be the most significant know events, trends, risk and uncertainties relevant to the Corporation, its operation and/or its financial results., This discussion is not exhaustive.
+The discussion in this MD&A addresses only what management has determined to be the most significant known events, trends, risk and uncertainties relevant to the Corporation, its operation and/or its financial results., This discussion is not exhaustive.